Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric is a game server orchestration platform presented by Nitrado (marbis GmbH), a German company known primarily as a B2C private game server hosting provider since 2001.
 GameFabric represents Nitrado's B2B orchestration offering for game studios.

-GameFabric's orchestration is built entirely on Agones, an open-source, Kubernetes-based fleet-based game server orchestration project originally created at Google.
+GameFabric's orchestration is built entirely on Agones, an open-source, Kubernetes-based fleet-based game server orchestration project originally co-developed by Google and Ubisoft and first open-sourced in 2018, now a CNCF Sandbox project as of Q1 2026.
 GameFabric's own introduction page states it is "an orchestration platform for Agones-based game servers."

 This means GameFabric is a management layer (UI, API, monitoring) on top of Agones and Kubernetes; the core orchestration engine is not proprietary to GameFabric.